Bill Bain (consultant): Charitable work

 Bain was a longtime trustee of several children’s charities in Boston, including Children’s Hospital Boston, The Boys and Girls Clubs of Boston and the Posse Foundation.
 He also served on the board of trust of Vanderbilt University. and was a trustee of the Naples Children and Education Foundation in Naples, Florida from 2002 until his death.

 Personal life

 Bain was married three times and fathered four children.

-He had been suffering from Alzheimer's disease and died aged 80 at his home in Florida in early 2018.
+He had been suffering from Alzheimer's disease and died aged 80 at his home in Naples, Florida in early 2018.